huggingface/blog/quanto-diffusers.md

 ## Preliminaries

 For a detailed introduction to Quanto, please refer to [this post](https://huggingface.co/blog/quanto-introduction).
-In short, it is a quantization toolkit in PyTorch and is a part of [Hugging Face Optimum](https://github.com/huggingface/optimum).
+In short, Quanto is a quantization toolkit built on PyTorch.
+It's part of [Hugging Face Optimum](https://github.com/huggingface/optimum), a set of tools for hardware optimization.

-For the benchmarking purposes, we use an H100 GPU with the following environment:
+For benchmarking purposes, we use an H100 GPU with the following environment:

 - CUDA 12.2
 - PyTorch 2.4.1
 - Diffusers (installed from [this commit](https://github.com/huggingface/diffusers/commit/bce9105ac79636f68dcfdcfc9481b89533db65e5))
 - Quanto (installed from [this commit](https://github.com/huggingface/optimum-quanto/commit/285862b4377aa757342ed810cd60949596b4872b))

-Unless otherwise specified, we default to perform computations in FP16.
-Because the VAEs usually lead to numerical instability problems, we decided not to quantize the VAE at all.
+Unless otherwise specified, we default to performing computations in FP16.
+We chose not to quantize the VAE to prevent numerical instability issues.
 Our benchmarking code can be found [here](https://huggingface.co/datasets/sayakpaul/sample-datasets/blob/main/quanto-exps-2/benchmark.py).

 At the time of this writing, we have the following Transformer-based diffusion pipelines for text-to-image generation in Diffusers: